Beyond Assumptions: Measuring Federated Learning over Real 5G Networks: Background

 \subsection{Federated Averaging (FedAvg) Overview}

-Federated learning is a method of decentralized learning that ensures the privacy of the network dataset.
-The first paradigm that implements \acrshort{fl} is the \acrfull{fedavg} algorithm~\cite{McMahan_Moore_Ramage_Hampson_Arcas_2023}.
-In \acrshort{fedavg}, each node $c \in \left\{1,...,N\right\}$ maintains a local dataset $\mathcal{D}_c$ with the machine learning model weights and biases $w_c^t$.
-Upon initialization, the central server called an aggregator, sets the initial model weights to random values, with $w_1^0 = \cdots = w_N^0$.
-These initial parameters are then transmitted, to each participating node through the communication network.
+In FedAvg, each node $c \in \left\{1,...,N\right\}$ maintains a local dataset $\mathcal{D}_c$ and a machine learning model with weights and biases $w_c^t$.
+Upon initialization, the central server, called an aggregator, sets the initial model weights to random values, with $w_1^0 = \cdots = w_N^0$.
+These initial parameters are then transmitted to each participating node through the communication network.
 At each communication round $t$, a nonempty subset of nodes $\mathcal{C}$ with fraction $f$, where $|\mathcal{C}| = f\cdot N$, performs Stochastic Gradient Descent (SGD) on its local dataset for $E$ local epochs with batch size $B$ and learning rate $\eta$.
-The number of local updates performed by each participating node with $|\mathcal{D}_c|$ samples is given by $u_c = E\frac{|\mathcal{D}_c|}{B}$, where the dataset $\mathcal{D}_c$ is partitioned into batches of size $B$.
+The number of local SGD updates performed by each participating node with $|\mathcal{D}_c|$ samples is given by $u_c = \lfloor E|\mathcal{D}_c|/B \rfloor$, where the local dataset $\mathcal{D}_c$ is partitioned into batches of size $B$.
 After each local training round, the updated weights, $w_c^{t+1}$, are sent back to the server for aggregation using a weighted average.
-The server now distributes the new global model $\phi_{t+1}$, defined as
+The server computes and then distributes the new global model $\phi_{t+1}$, defined as

 to all participating nodes, with $\phi_0 = w_N^0$.
 This cycle repeats until either the maximum rounds have been reached or the network converges to a loss/accuracy threshold.